psychemedia/finn-resources/src/how-oisin-named.md

 CHAPTER  IV.
 OISIN'S MOTHER.

 IT happened one time Finn and his men were coming back from the hunting, a beautiful fawn started up before them, and they followed after it, men and dogs, till at last they were all tired and fell back, all but Finn himself and Bran and Sceolan.
-And suddenly as they were going through a valley, the fawn stopped and lay down on the smooth grass, and Bran and- Sceolan came up with it, and they did not harm it at all, but went playing about it, licking its neck and its face.
+And suddenly as they were going through a valley, the fawn stopped and lay down on the smooth grass, and Bran and Sceolan came up with it, and they did not harm it at all, but went playing about it, licking its neck and its face.

 There was wonder on Finn when he saw that, and he went on home to Almhuin, and the fawn followed after him playing with the hounds, and it came with them into the house at Almhuin.
 And when Finn was alone late that evening, a beautiful young woman having a rich dress came before him, and she told him it was she herself was the fawn he was after hunting that day. " And it is for refusing the love of Fear Doirche, the Dark Druid of the Men of Dea," she said, " I was put in this shape.
 And through the length of three years," she said, " I have lived the life of a wild deer in a far part of Ireland, and I am hunted like a wild deer.
 And a serving-man of the Dark Druid took pity on me," she said, " and he said that if I was once within the dun of the Fianna of Ireland, the Druid would have no more power over me.
 So I made away, and I never stopped through the whole length of a day till I came into the district of Almhuin.
 And I never stopped then till there was no one after me but only Bran and Sceolan, that have human wits ; and I was safe with them, for they knew my nature to be like their own."